 If you cannot make it to your appointment and have to reschedule, please contact our office at least 24 hours prior to your scheduled appointment.
 Appointments are in high demand and this is a courtesy to our staff but also to other patients who are waiting for appointments.

 In order to protect our patients and staff during the COVID-19 pandemic, NVOMS has had to add extra layers of protective equipment and infection control which include but are not limited to the following: N95 masks, surgical gowns, equipment barriers, and additional disinfectant chemicals.
-This has resulted in an additional charge for all patients and you may see it on your bill in the amount of $60.00.
-We will submit the $60.00 PPE charge to your insurance as a courtesy.
+This has resulted in an additional charge for all patients and you may see it on your bill.
+We will submit the PPE charge to your insurance as a courtesy.
 If your insurance determines that the balance for the PPE is your responsibility, you will, therefore, be responsible for this balance.
-If you do not have insurance, you will also be responsible for the $60.00 PPE charge balance.
+If you do not have insurance, you will also be responsible for the PPE charge balance.